deeplearning4j/deeplearning4j/logistic-regression.md

 For each hidden node, ReLU outputs an activation, `a`, and the activations are summed going into the output node, which simply passes the activations' sum through.

 That is, a neural network performing regression will have one output node, and that node will just multiply the sum of the previous layer's activations by 1.
-The result will be ŷ, "y hat", the network's estimate, the dependent variable that all your x's map to.
+The result will be `ŷ`, "y hat", the network's estimate, the dependent variable that all your `x`'s map to.

-To perform backpropagation and make the network learn, you simply compare ŷ to the ground-truth value of y and adjust the weights and biases of the network until error is minimized, much as you would with a classifier.
+To perform backpropagation and make the network learn, you simply compare `ŷ` to the ground-truth value of `y` and adjust the weights and biases of the network until error is minimized, much as you would with a classifier.
 Root-means-squared-error (RMSE) could be the loss function.

 In this way, you can use a neural network to get the function relating an arbitrary number of independent variables x to a dependent variable y that you're trying to predict.